Back to Blog

 When we send or receive data in a JSON object, it travels as a string.
 So, we need a way to turn our object into a string.
 JSON.stringify achieves this for us.
 This method turns our object, carrying our data, into a string.
 We’ll get into how and why this is necessary further on, but for now, understand that the JSON.stringify method makes it possible for our http request to work, carrying our data back from the database to us, the client.

 Once our data’s journey across the internet is over, we’ll then need a way to turn it back into the object it once was.
 JSON.parse accomplishes this task.
 And, voila!
 We’ve got data we can use.
 Display it.
 Manipulate it.
 Visualize it.
 Maintain it.
 JSON methods are a lightweight way for us to send and receive data, and then parse that data in such a way that we can then use it.
 It may seem like a small thing.
 However, that little data trip is, literally, the way all our data can travel to where we need to use it.
+JSON methods are also adaptable to various data formats, making them versatile tools in handling different data sources.

 For me, JSON objects are a kind of source of truth that has solidified my understanding of Promises, fetch requests, and any asynchronous calls I need to make to and from a database.
 JSON objects can help us understand how to transfer data in a POST request from the request parameter onto the response parameter.
 Think about how powerful objects are, now that we know how the internet can utilize them.
 We use object notation to place the actual object we are sending to the database ON that request parameter’s ‘body’ object.
 The trick to learning it is - it’s all objects travelling inside of objects.
 JSON objects can also help us understand how data is stored in some non-relational databases, such as MongoDb.
 Think of a Mongo database as a giant object.
 Our data, then, which travels to that giant object database, travels inside another object.
 See, it’s all objects.
 As far ‘under the hood’ as we can get, we’ll always find our understanding of JSON a key concept that expands all the way to the far reaches of our entire application.
 It is an integral part of how we can visualize the data we are utilizing, and the requests we make to do so.
 It’s a concept that I think needs some fundamental attention.
 Understanding this, let’s take a look at how JSON objects actually do it.
 We’ll do this in two steps.

 How did we do this?
 JSON.stringify(‘our data’).
 Now, let’s go even deeper into this understanding.
 We can use objects to store and carry our data the only way our http request can understand.
 A string.
 The internet loves a string.
 If we really think about how lightweight a string is, and we grasp the visual concept of what a lightweight data object looks like once it’s been….
 You guessed it…. stringified, then we can deepen our understanding of what’s actually going on under the hood when we make a request for data from our database.
-JSON has a way of lessening the runtime for any calls that require data to travel over the internet, because we turned that data into a string.
+JSON has a way of lessening the runtime for any calls that require data to travel over the internet, because we turned that data into a readable format.

 That’s fundamentally it.
 What an easy concept, right?
 Understanding how to transfer data, as a string, across the internet.
 I’ve just taken all the guesswork out of HOW to make requests for data, and how to POST data to a database.
 I’m going to do it by using a string.
 So, what does that string look like?
 Here is an example of a JSON object that’s been stringified -